starksimilarity/hsp/README.md

 # hsp
 hsp is a Python library that allows a user to replay command line sessions for debriefing, instruction, or review.
 The main components of hsp are the Loaders (loader.py), the Playback object (playback.py), and the UI (currently hsp.py).

+This is the microservice branch of hsp.
+In the original code, the various components of hsp were functionally decoupled but still ran in one master process.
+This code will break out those components into microservices that communicate over an API.

+This code is not functional at this time.

 ## Primary Features Include:
 - Replay command line sessions displaying time, host, user, command, result, analyst comments
 - Multiple playback modes: Manual, Realtime, EvenInterval